 “I always wanted to live in St. Johns,” says resident Natalie Schraner.
 “I used to come [here] when I was a kid.
 My dad would buy work clothes at Jower’s — an old men’s boot shop — then we’d have a burger somewhere ….
 It seemed like its own self-sufficient town.”

-Today, she and her wife, Kala Schraner, are happily raising their two girls — Vesper, 2 ½, and Navy, 6 months — plus a cat named Muus and a Chihuahua-mutt named Gus, right in the heart of St. Johns.
+Today, she and her wife, Kala Schraner, are happily raising their two girls — Vesper, 2 ½, and Navy, 6 months.
 Gentrification has dramatically reshaped North Portland since her girlhood excursions to the peninsula, but Schraner and her neighbors remain committed to preserving this historic neighborhood’s diverse and welcoming vibe.
 “St. Johns is the people’s village, where blue-collared roots run deep,” she says.
 “We have fierce conversations about gentrification — and who lit the latest bottle rocket.”

 Sources: redfin and zumper